mushtaqhussain/system-design/README.md

 ---

-Okay, let's refine the DNS section for maximum clarity, conciseness, and logical flow, making it an excellent resource for System Design learners.

----

 # Domain Name System (DNS)

 The **Domain Name System (DNS)** is a hierarchical and decentralized naming system that translates human-readable domain names (e.g., `google.com`) into machine-readable IP addresses (e.g., `172.217.160.142`).
 It's essentially the internet's phonebook, allowing users to access websites and services using memorable names instead of numerical IPs.